 If your seminar is in hurricane season and you are flying, we recommend trip insurance.
 If the meeting facility must close due to impending hurricane, LLGF will reschedule the seminar and refund to those who can’t make the new date.
 If it’s questionable, the best action would be to log into the website and listen to the cartoon character on the home page quickly.
 The headquarters can handle only so many phone calls at a time but the message would be changed to reflect postponements.
 Many of the functions are indoors and can be held in inclement weather.

 LLGF was founded in 1997.
-Over 5,000 women have graduated from the program.
+Nearly 8,000 women have graduated from the program.